validatedpatterns/gitea-chart/README.md

 - Helm 3.0+
 - PV provisioner for persistent data support

+## Chart upgrade to 6.0.0

+:warning: The most recent `6.0.0` update brings some major and breaking changes.
+Please note the following changes in the Chart to upgrade successfully. :warning:

+### Enabled flag for `startupProbe`

+Prior to this version the `startupProbe` was just a commented sample within the `values.yaml`.
+With the migration to an auto-generated [Parameters](#parameters) section, a new parameter `gitea.startupProbe.enabled` has been introduced set to `false` by default.
+If you are using the `startupProbe` you need to add that new parameter and set it to `true`.
+Otherwise, your defined probe won't be considered after the upgrade.

 ## Chart upgrade to 5.0.0

 :warning: The most recent `5.0.0` update brings some major and breaking changes.